Industrial Cybersecurity

 Are You Guarding Your Traffic Systems Against Cybersecurity Threats?

-Cybersecurity is no longer just a data security issue—it’s a public safety issue.
+Cybersecurity is no longer just a data security issue - it's a public safety issue.
 Are your intelligent traffic systems resilient enough to guard against cybersecurity threats?

 Gone are the days of cybersecurity plans that simply involve firewalls and antivirus software to protect information and computer systems.
 While they are a critical component, of course, cybersecurity has a much bigger responsibility now: protecting the public.